The Complete Guide to Dental Bone Grafts: Procedure, Pain, and Cost [2024]

 Before the Procedure

-4. Preparation: You may need to fast for 8-12 hours before the procedure, depending on the anesthesia used.
+You may need to fast for 8-12 hours before the procedure, depending on the anesthesia used.
+Proper preparation helps ensure a smooth surgical experience.

 During the Procedure

-1. Anesthesia: Local anesthesia is typically used, but sedation or general anesthesia may be necessary for more extensive procedures.
+1. Anesthesia: Local anesthesia is typically used; sedation or general anesthesia may be necessary for more extensive procedures.

-2. Incision: The surgeon makes an incision in the gum to expose the bone.
+2. Incision: The surgeon makes an incision in the gum tissue to expose the underlying bone.

-3. Graft Placement: The bone graft material is carefully placed in the target area.
+3. Graft Placement: The chosen graft material is carefully placed in the target area where additional support is needed.

-4. Securing the Graft: The graft may be secured with screws or a dissolvable adhesive.
+4. Securing the Graft: The graft may be secured with screws or dissolvable adhesive, depending on its type and location.

-5. Closure: The incision is closed with stitches, and a protective membrane may be placed over the graft.
+5. Closure: The incision is closed with stitches, and a protective membrane may be placed over the graft to promote healing.

-The entire procedure usually takes about 45-60 minutes.
+The entire procedure usually takes about 45-60 minutes, depending on its complexity and any additional treatments performed concurrently.

 Recovery and Aftercare